 Jim also holds leadership positions at Ropes & Gray.
-A member of the litigation and enforcement practice group, he is the co-leader of the firm’s government enforcement and white collar group.
-He also is a leader of the firm’s independent investigations group, which handles a range of complex and highly sensitive investigations for organizations in need of transparent, impartial third-party assessments.
-Jim is also a former co-leader of the anti-corruption and international risk practice.
+A member of the litigation and enforcement practice group, he is also a co-leader of the firm’s government enforcement / white collar criminal defense practice, and a co-leader of the independent investigations group, which handles a range of complex and highly sensitive investigations for organizations in need of transparent, impartial third-party assessments.

 For five years, Jim served as an Assistant United States Attorney in the economic crimes and public corruption units in the U.S. Attorney’s Office for the District of Massachusetts.
 As a federal prosecutor, Jim investigated and tried a variety of fraud matters and high-profile public corruption cases.

 Prior to joining the U.S. Attorney's Office, Jim was a litigation associate at Ropes & Gray and clerked for Associate Justice Stephen G. Breyer of the United States Supreme Court.